LearnersGuild/curriculum-app/modules/CRUD-Mutability--Goal-383/README.md

 Visit the repo page for information about the resources available and how to interact with them: [https://github.com/GuildCrafts/mutably](https://github.com/GuildCrafts/mutably)

 Your goal is to build a front-end that consumes the Mutably API.
 You can choose any one of the 3 resources.
-You front-end needs to complete all of the CRUD (Create, Read, Update, Delete) functions.
+Your front-end needs to complete all of the CRUD (Create, Read, Update, Delete) functions.

 For the goal, you will start with [this scaffolded template](https://github.com/GuildCrafts/mutably-starter).
 Fork to get started.
 You will use jQuery to complete this goal.